Floquet Renormalization Group Approach to the Periodically Driven Kondo Model: Wick's theorem in Liouville space

 Here $P_i$ for even $i$ selects the index of the right superoperator of each contraction line.

-Furthermore in all contractions pairs with a $J^-$ standing on the right, the order of the superoperators within the contraction pair has been inverted while reordering the superoperators.
+Furthermore in all contraction pairs with a $J^-$ standing on the right, the order of the superoperators within the contraction pair has been inverted while reordering the superoperators.
 This can be compensated by using

 By putting these considerations together we obtain

 with the contraction lines defined by